MCotter92/doc/thoughts.md

 ## Metadata stored in JSON
 - Individual files - slightly more space
 - State files - slower to query
-Will probably end up with both
-Storing these in a document database that ships with doc This becomes the parent json
-Can query entire set of metadata files to get what i want By tag, date, keyword etc
-One for each child namespace
-Global namespace that manages everything
-This namespace knows where docs are to limit search Can add, delete, or update a namespace for each child location Knows what tags, subtags exist

-Go
 Go interfaces are weird
 Relationships aren’t like “this has that” more like “this does that”